Siege of Strasbourg

 The siege of Strasbourg took place during the Franco-Prussian War, and resulted in the French surrender of the fortress on 28 September 1870.

 After the German victory at Wörth, troops from the Grand Duchy of Baden under Prussian General August von Werder were detached to capture Strasbourg with the help of two Prussian Landwehr divisions which had been guarding the North Sea coast.
-This 40,000-strong siege corps reached the fortress on 14 August and began to immediately bombard it.
+This 40,000-strong siege corps reached the fortress on 14 August and began bombarding it.
 The defenses were largely obsolete and 7,000 of the 23,000-strong French garrison were National Guard militiamen.
-Desiring a quick surrender, the Germans began a terror bombardment to destroy the morale of the civilian population on 23 August.
-Explosive and incendiary shells were rained down on the city for four days and entire quarters were reduced to ash.
-Panic developed among the civilians but there was no capitulation.
+The German command was split between advocates of a formal siege and those who wanted to force a rapid capitulation by bombarding the city and weakening the resolve of the civilians.
+After the French bombardment of the open town of Kehl on 19 August had quelled possible German moral misgivings, the Germans gave a formal warning to the French garrison commander Lieutenant-General Jean-Jacques Uhrich and, despite continued doubts by some Germans about the plan's effectiveness, started bombarding Strasbourg on 23 August.
+Parts of the city were destroyed but there was no capitulation.

-A shell shortage forced Werder to lower the intensity of the German fire on 26 August and switch to formal siege operations.
+An ammunition shortage forced Werder to lower the intensity of the German fire on 26 August and switch to conventional siege operations.
 The Germans dug their way closer to the fortress through trench parallels and destroyed specific sections of the defenses with concentrated bombardments.
 The siege progressed rapidly, French sortie attempts were defeated and by 17 September the enceinte wall had been breached.
 At the same time, the defenders' morale was lowered by news of the annihilation of the Army of Châlons at Sedan and the encirclement of the Army of the Rhine in Metz.

-On 19 September the Germans captured their first outwork and began a devastating close-range bombardment of the bastions.
-With the city defenseless and a German assault imminent, the French commander, Lieutenant-General Jean-Jacques Uhrich surrendered the fortress, 17,562 troops, 1,277 artillery pieces, 140,000 rifles, including 12,000 Chassepots, 50 locomotives and considerable stores of supplies into German hands on 28 September.
+On 19 September the Germans took an outwork and bombarded the ramparts.
+Uhrich surrendered the fortress, 17,562 troops, 1,277 artillery pieces, 140,000 rifles, including 12,000 Chassepots, 50 locomotives and stores of supplies into German hands on 28 September.
 The French National Guards were allowed to disperse.
 The Germans lost 936 troops.
 The besiegers expended 202,099 shells, with a weight of about 4,000 tons.
 Some 861 French soldiers died from all causes by the end of the siege and thousands were wounded.
 A total of 341 civilians were killed by the bombardment and a further 600–2,000 wounded.
-An estimated 448 houses were completely destroyed and 10,000 inhabitants were rendered homeless.
+An estimated 448 houses were destroyed and 10,000 inhabitants were rendered homeless.
 The German siege operation was successful in clearing up railway lines to German forces in the French interior and freed up several divisions and a corps for operations along the Seine and in the siege of Paris.
-The deliberate German targeting of civilian morale presaged the total wars of the 20th century.
+The French garrison were granted the honours of war but the intentional targeting of the civilian population presaged the wars of the 20th century.